-9.5 Listed buildings are buildings of special architectural or historic interest and are designated by Historic Scotland.
-Inverclyde Council has 244 listed buildings, 25 of which are category 'A', 145 are category 'B' and 74 category 'C', and all are protected through Policies HER4 and HER5.
+Listed buildings are buildings of special architectural or historic interest and are designated by Historic Scotland.
+Inverclyde Council has 244 listed buildings, 25 of which are category 'A', 145 are category 'B' and 74 category 'C', and all are protected through the following policies.
 An up to date directory of Inverclyde's listed buildings, setting out the reasons for their listing and category of designation, is available online and from the Council's Regeneration and Planning Service.